-Fontarte consists of Artur Frankowski – graphic designer, typographer, type designer and lecturer with a Ph.D. on legibility of type and Magdalena Frankowska – graphic designer and type designer with a MA in Art History and post-graduate degree in public relations.
-The two creatives are authors on several typography related books and publishings and have together curated numerous exhibitions locally and internationally.
+Fontarte consists of Artur Frankowski – graphic designer, typographer, type designer and lecturer with a Ph.D. on the legibility of type and Magdalena Frankowska – graphic designer and type designer with a MA in Art History and post-graduate degree in public relations.
+The two creatives are authors on several typography-related books and publishings and have together curated numerous exhibitions locally and internationally.

 Houses as Silver as Tents

 An identity of the exhibition “Houses as Silver as Tents” (Domy srebrne jak namioty).
 Problems that the exhibition touches upon include: hidden integration vs. forced assimilation, nomadism as a possible social alternative, the notion of “Gypsiness” and the voice of the Roma community in the discussion on extermination.
 Works of contemporary artists from different countries provide possibilities to go beyond stereotypes.